-- 1. Number of hours spent on coordination and delivery of educational activities in the community in the reporting year. - 2.
-The total value, in dollars and in-kind, of all community forest investments in education in the reporting year. - 3.
-Your involvement in a K-12 educational program. - 4.
-Your involvement in National Forest Week. - 5.
-Number of volunteer or in-kind hours contributed by board, staff and contractors for education.
+1. Estimate the total value in dollars of all community forest investments in education in the reporting year activities in the reporting year.

+2. Estimate the number of hours contributed by board, staff and contractors for educational

+3. Your involvement in a K-12 educational program.

+4. Your involvement in National Forest Week.

-Respondents will include the time spent by community forest staff, contractors, employees and volunteers on all educational activities.
+Respondents will include the time spent by community forest staff, contractors, employees and volunteers on all educational activities in the reporting period.
 This includes school presentations, field trips, public events, as well as training supported by the community forest (such as first aid, faller certification, etc.).